reyrodrigues/rapidsms-multimodem/docs/quick-start.rst

 ``settings.py`` file:

 .. code-block:: python
-    :emphasize-lines: 4-9
+    :emphasize-lines: 4-11

     INSTALLED_BACKENDS = {
         # ...
         # other backends, if any
-        "multimodem-backend": {
+        "isms-lebanon-1": {
             "ENGINE":  "rapidsms_multimodem.outgoing.MultiModemBackend",
             "sendsms_url": "http://<multimodem-ip-address>:81/sendmsg",
             "sendsms_user": "<username>",
             "sendsms_pass": "<password>",
+            "modem_port": 1,
+            "server_slug": "isms-lebanon",
         },
     }

+Single port modems only have 1 port, but it should still be specified.

+The ``server_slug`` parameter serves 2 purposes.
+It uniquely identifies the iSMS server, so that RapidSMS doesn't get confused by 2 different servers having the same port number (since those are restricted to be integers from 1 to 8).
+It's also used to create the RapidSMS URL to which the iSMS server will send messages.

 Next, you need to add an endpoint to your ``urls.py`` for the newly created backend.
 You can do this like so:

 .. code-block:: python
-    :emphasize-lines: 6-7
+    :emphasize-lines: 5-6

-    from django.conf.urls import patterns, include, url
+    from django.conf.urls import url
-    from rapidsms_multimodem.views import MultiModemBackend
+    from rapidsms_multimodem.views import receive_multimodem_message

-    urlpatterns = patterns('',
+    urlpatterns = [
-        # ...
-        url(r"^backend/multimodem/$",
-            MultiModemBackend.as_view(backend_name="multimodem-backend")),
-    )
+        url(r"^backend/multimodem/(?P<server_slug>[\w_-]+)/$",
+            receive_multimodem_message, name='multimodem-backend'),
+    ]

-Now inbound MultiModem messages can be received at ``<your-server>/backend/multimodem/`` and outbound messages will be sent via the MultiModem backend.
+Now inbound MultiModem messages can be received at ``<your-server>/backend/multimodem/isms-lebanon/`` and outbound messages will be sent via the MultiModem backend.

+Additional modems on the same iSMS server will need additional entries in ``INSTALLED_BACKENDS``.
+The only parameter that will be different than above will be the ``modem_port``.

+If you have more than one iSMS server, you'll create additional entries in ``INSTALLED_BACKENDS``, making sure that ``server_slug`` is unique for each iSMS server.
+You will NOT need to add additional patterns to ``urls.py``.
+The regular expression will catch the ``server_slug`` and match messages to the proper backend.